-What do President Trump, Post Cereal, actress Dina Merrill and the Hutton family have in common?
-All of them have a direct connection to the magnificent Mar-a-Lago mansion in Palm Beach, Florida.
-Since its current owner, Donald Trump, became the 45th President of the United States, Mar-a-Lago has become an international household name.
-In his inimitable way, Richard René Silvin will take the audience back in time, and explore the twists and turns in the history of this unique property.
+What do Marjorie Merriweather Post, Birds Eye Frozen Food, actress Dina Merrill, the Hutton family and President Trump have in common?
+All of them have a direct connection to the magnificent Mar-a-Lago mansion in Palm Beach, Florida, which stretches from the Atlantic Ocean (Mar) to Lake Worth (Lago).
+Since its current owner, Donald Trump, became the 45th President of the United States, Mar-a-Lago has become an international household name and subject of curiosity.

 The lecture continues to detail how Donald Trump embarked on a series of fascinating negotiations, which culminated in his buying the estate.
-During the late 80s and early 90s, the property went through a period where several options for its future were explored.
+During the late 80s and early 90s, the property went through a period where several options for its future were, yet- again, explored.
 Many of these creative choices would have destroyed Mar-a-Lago’s special character.
-Since then a beach club and ballroom have been added, which stretches from the Atlantic Ocean (Mar) to Lake Worth (Lago).
-Mar-a-Lago’s only alteration since becoming the President’s home, is the addition of a helicopter pad to accommodate the presidential helicopter, Marine One.
+In the end the mansion was turned into a private club, and since then a beach club and ballroom have been tastefully added, which in no significant way altered Mrs. Post’s design.

 This is a historical lecture, not a political one.

 Where to see this lecture during Summer 2018:

 Tuesday September 4, 2018:

 “Mar-a-Lago, from Cereal Heiress to Winter White House”

 Part of the series Tea & Talk at Ventfort Hall Mansion and Gilded Age Museum